 Defended the appeal to the District of Columbia Court of Appeals of a 2011 medical malpractice defense jury verdict that WTO won on behalf of Washington Hospital Center in a case involving a baby born with brain damage.
 Parker v.
 Washington Hospital Center Corp., CAM5669-09 (D.C.
 Court of Appeals).

 Defended the appeal to the Tenth Circuit of a 2010 jury verdict WTO won on behalf of AT&T in a high-profile whistleblower case.
 Law Week Colorado called the underlying trial court victory one of the "Top Defense Verdicts of 2010."
 Stoney v.
 Cingular Wireless LLC, 10-1506 (Tenth Circuit Court of Appeals).

 Won a jury defense verdict in Louisiana in a premises liability case in which a sign in an AT&T store fell and injured a child.
 Kelly-Williams v.
 AT&T Mobility, LLC, et al., 231,347 (Ninth Judicial District Court, Parish of Rapides, LA).

 Won a complete defense jury verdict for AT&T in a one-week whistleblower trial heard in U.S.D.C. for the District of Colorado.
 The case was selected by Law Week Colorado as one of the "Top Defense Verdicts of 2010."
 Stoney v.
 Cingular Wireless LLC, 06-cv-02003, (U.S.D.C.
 District of Colorado).

-Won a jury verdict in Cook County, Illinois on behalf of General Electric in an asbestos "duty-to-warn" case involving power plant land turbines.
+Won a jury verdict in Cook County, Illinois, for General Electric in an asbestos "duty-to-warn" case involving power plant land turbines.
 Mulcahy v.
 Rapid American Corp., No. 08-L-006223 (Circuit Court of Cook County, IL).

 Won affirmation of a trial court's summary judgment ruling and exposed "pollution for profit" in protracted CERCLA litigation before the Tenth Circuit.
 Friedland v.
 TIC and Geosyntec Consultants, 566 F.3d 1203 (10th Cir.
 2009).